scijava/scripting-renjin/README.md

 # R Scripting

-'''NB: This library is an experimental work in progress.
-Not yet functional!'''
+__NB: This library is an experimental work in progress.
+Not yet functional!__

 This library provides a [JSR-223-compliant](https://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform)